QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 <div class="alert alert-info" role="alert">
     <i class="fa fa-question-circle"></i>
-    <b> Note : </b> By default, Qubes OS comes preinstalled with the lightweight Xfce desktop environment for dom0, the main domain.
+    <b> Note : </b> By default, PedOS comes preinstalled with the lightweight Xfce desktop environment for dom0, the main domain.
     Other desktop environments will be available to you after the installation is completed, although they may not be officially supported.
 </div>